tsuyoshi-yoneda-math/reservoir_realtimefilter/README.md

 If you want to know the mathematical structure of this realtime filter, see the following paper:

-Long-term prediction of El Niño-Southern Oscillation using reservoir computing with data-driven realtime filter
+``Long-term prediction of El Niño-Southern Oscillation using reservoir computing with data-driven realtime filter"

 https://arxiv.org/abs/2501.17781